yogeshwaran1929/TwitterSearch_2/README.md

 <h1>prerequisites</h1>

-   * MAC with OSx Maverick or later.
+   * MAC with OSx mavericks or later.
    * Xcode version 5.0 or later.
    * Twitter Account.